Who can we trust? LLM-as-a-jury for Comparative Assessment: Results

 Table~\ref{tab:summeval_topical_cycle_sigma_src_pcc} reports the correlation between the learned discriminator $1/\sigma_k$ and cycle inconsistency (measured as $1-\text{CycleRate}$), which reflects the internal consistency of LLM judges.
 Corresponding scatter plots for the two datasets on overall aspects are in Appendix~\ref{app:summeval_scatter} and~\ref{app:scatter_topical}.
 Across both SummEval and Topical-Chat, we observe strong positive correlations under both PCC and SRC metrics, consistently across individual aspects and overall scores.
-This indicates that judges assigned larger values of $1/\sigma_k$ (i.e., smaller $\sigma_k$) tend to exhibit fewer transitivity violations, whereas noisier judges with higher cycle inconsistency are assigned lower effective weight (larger discriminators).
+This indicates that judges assigned larger values of $1/\sigma_k$ tend to exhibit fewer transitivity violations, whereas noisier judges with higher cycle inconsistency are assigned lower effective weight (i.e., smaller $1/\sigma_k$).
 These results support the interpretation of $1/\sigma_k$ as an unsupervised measure of judge reliability and suggest that BT-$\sigma$ effectively captures and exploits differences in internal consistency among LLM judges during aggregation.